dimaslanjaka/universal-framework/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 That's why millions of small businesses and top companies like Microsoft, Bloomberg, FedEx, Yelp, Subway, etc. use MonsterInsights to setup Google Analytics on their WordPress sites.

 > <strong>MonsterInsights Pro</strong><br />
-> This plugin is the lite version of MonsterInsights Pro plugin that comes with all the tracking features you will ever need including events tracking, ecommerce tracking, custom dimensions tracking, page speed reports, popular post tracking, custom dimensions, affiliate link tracking, and tons more. <a href="https://www.monsterinsights.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend" title="MonsterInsights">Click here to purchase the best premium Google Analytics plugin for WordPress now!</a>
+> This plugin is the lite version of MonsterInsights Pro plugin that comes with all the tracking features you will ever need including events tracking, ecommerce tracking, custom dimensions tracking, page speed reports, popular post tracking, custom dimensions, affiliate link tracking, video tracking and tons more. <a href="https://www.monsterinsights.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend" title="MonsterInsights">Click here to purchase the best premium Google Analytics plugin for WordPress now!</a>

 We took the pain out of installing Google Analytics in WordPress and made it easy.
 Here's why over 3 million smart business owners, designers, and developers love MonsterInsights, and you will too!